Zoltan Dienes and teaching mathematics through games

 Introducing difficult abstract symbols in the primary years can be confusing, and can interfere with the learning process.
 Mathematical games paired with the use of manipulatives encourages deeper thinking — without the drudgery of rote learning.

-Dienes was an early pioneer in democratising learning and problem solving.
+Dienes was an early pioneer in democratising learning and problem-solving strategies.
 Throughout his life, he never strayed from his mission: to understand how children learn by meeting them where they are.

 References